The Prospects of Institutionalizing the Values of Openness and Mutual Responsiveness in Science and Democracy

-Science can be better fostered in an open, democratic society than in other types of societies.
+Science and innovation can be better fostered in an open, democratic society than in other types of societies.
 The norm of civic participation in a ‘democracy’ is a lived ideal for citizens, just as the norm of ‘communalism’ is a lived ideal for the scientific community.
 Both norms presuppose the values of ‘openness’ and 'mutual responsiveness' among scientist and citizens.

 0